openfoodfacts/robotoff/doc/introduction/architecture.md

 - brand
 - ...

-We use simple string matching algorithms to find patterns in the OCR text to generate new insights [^insights].
-These insights are stored in the PostgreSQL database.
+Predictions, as well as insights are stored in the PostgreSQL database.

+[^predictions]: see `robotoff.models.Prediction`

-[^insights]: see `models.ProductInsight`
+[^insights]: see `robotoff.models.ProductInsight`

+[^logos]: see `robotoff.logos`

 These new insights are then accessible to all annotation tools (Hunger Games, mobile apps,...), that can validate or not the insight.

-If the insight is validated, it's applied immediately and the product is updated through Product Opener API.
-Otherwise, no update is performed.
-In all cases, the insight is marked as annotated, so that it is not suggested to another annotater.
+If the insight is validated by an authenticated user, it's applied immediately and the product is updated through Product Opener API [^annotate].
+If it's reported as invalid, no update is performed, but the insight is marked as annotated, so that it is not suggested to another annotater.
+If the user is not authenticated, a system of votes is used (3 consistent votes).

 Some insights with high confidence are applied automatically, 10 minutes after import.

 Robotoff is also notified by Product Opener every time a product is updated or deleted [^product_update].
 This is used to delete insights associated with deleted products, or to update them accordingly.

 [^product_update]: see `workers.tasks.product_updated` and `workers.tasks.delete_product_insights`
+[^annotate]: see `robotoff.insights.annotate`

 ## Other services